gbajsingh/Predictive-analysis-in-R/Predicting Healthcare quality.md

 Therefore this logistic regression model with predictor OfficeVisits & Narcotics predicted the value"1" with 43% power/certainty as compare to baseline method which had 25% accuracy in predicting value "1".

-# Assesing the accuracy of the logistic model on training set with different threshold values by creating confusion matrix
+# Assesing the accuracy of the logistic model on training set with different thresh-hold values by creating confusion matrix
 ![accuracy at different Thresholds](https://user-images.githubusercontent.com/46609482/59387626-83b93880-8d1e-11e9-83c6-d80712feba8d.PNG)

 ![threshold at 0 2](https://user-images.githubusercontent.com/46609482/59387694-ac413280-8d1e-11e9-85ae-72f24856e40c.PNG)